 Following an IT audit, a company should have a better idea of the budget, time, and resources required to implement usable event streaming infrastructure and analytics.
 With this information in hand, the next step is to weigh the benefits and drawbacks of the various event-streaming implementation options.

-Managed Cloud solutions are ideal for organisations with smaller IT teams that lack the time and resources to deploy and maintain custom event streaming infrastructure.
+Managed Cloud solutions are ideal for organizations with smaller IT teams that lack the time and resources to deploy and maintain custom event streaming infrastructure.
 They can instead pay a monthly subscription to have experts deploy, scale, log, and monitor their infrastructure.
 DIY approaches, on the other hand, can take months or even years to implement but provide greater configuration flexibility.

 1) Managed Cloud Event Streaming Architecture

-- Managed cloud services assist SMBs in adopting Apache Kafka event streaming architecture on an organisational level more quickly, affordably, and efficiently for engineering teams without the risk of in-house development.
+- Managed cloud services assist SMBs in adopting Apache Kafka event streaming architecture on an organizational level more quickly, affordably, and efficiently for engineering teams without the risk of in-house development.

 - Rather than spending money to staff and support 24/7 data centre operation teams, invest in custom software solutions for event stream messaging using Kafka APIs.

-- Adopt industry best practises and enterprise security for your data on managed event streaming platforms like Keen, which offer persistent storage and real-time analytics.
+- Adopt industry best practices and enterprise security for your data on managed event streaming platforms like Keen, which offer persistent storage and real-time analytics.